Joint accounts offer a great way to manage and simplify your household finances, and as well as other unique benefits.

 What is a joint bank account?

-Joint accounts are simply current accounts which are held in the name of two or more people.
-Typically people who open joint accounts together are married or co-habiting, but they are not exclusive to people living together.
-In fact, assuming consent amongst all parties, people are free to open a joint account with whoever they so choose.
-However, as with all credit-based financial products (including bank accounts with overdrafts), joint accounts can affect individuals' actual or perceived financial well-being, so it is wise to fully understand the risks and have a good understanding of the wider situation of an individual before opening an account with them.
-It may be that a formal association impacts all parties' future financial prospects.
+Joint accounts are current accounts held in the name of multiple people.
+Typically, those opening open joint accounts are married or cohabiting, but they are not exclusive to people living together.
+In fact, assuming all parties consent, you're free to open a joint account with whomever you choose.
+However, as with all credit-based financial products (including bank accounts with overdrafts), joint accounts can affect individuals' perceived and actual financial well-being.
+It is, therefore, wise to understand the risks and gain a good understanding of the financial situation of anyone you wish to open a joint account with before applying, as it may be that a formal association impacts both parties' credit ratings and future borrowing prospects.

 Advantages of joint accounts

-Foster transparency within relationships as each party can see what is being spent
+They can help foster transparency within relationships, as each party can see their collective spend/savings

 Joint account holders’ individual FSCS protections are not affected, as the protection limit of £85,000 is per account holder, rather than per bank account

 Disadvantages of joint accounts

 Joint accounts link people financially, meaning they are co-scored for future credit applications together.
-Because of this association, individuals should be careful they are not linked to people with poor credit, as their bad credit score will bring yours down too.
+Because of this association, you should be careful not to link with people with poor credit, as their bad credit score will bring yours down too.

-Most joint accounts, regardless of the actual relationship between the parties, will pass the entire account (and all funds contain therein) to the other account holders absolutely on the death of an account holder.
-This will happen regardless of what has been specified in a will because joint accounts are subject to the standard rules of survivorship
+Most joint accounts, regardless of the actual relationship between the parties, will pass the entire account (and all funds contained in it) to the other account holders absolutely on the death of an account holder.
+This happens regardless of what has been specified in the will of the deceased, because joint accounts are subject to standard rules of survivorship.

-Opening a joint account is slightly different from opening a standard current account, as each account holder needs to fill in their individual section on the application form and provide proof of address (probably for the past 3 years), identity and UK residency status, as they would for an individual account.
+Applying for a joint account is slightly different from opening a standard current account.
+Each account holder needs to fill in their particular section on the application form and provide proof of address (for at least three years prior to an application), identity and UK residency status, as they would for an individual account.

 Can I open a joint account with someone who has bad credit?

-Legally nothing prevents people from opening joint bank accounts with individuals who have had difficulty with debt in the past, but there are good practical reasons why you might not want to do this.
+Nothing prevents you from applying for a joint bank account with individuals who have had difficulty with debt in the past, but there are practical reasons why you might not want to.

 What happens if joint account holders fall out?

-If a misunderstanding develops with the fellow account holders, the mandate can be cancelled.
-This will freeze the account so no account holders can withdraw money.
+If the relationship between account holders irrevocably breaks down, the mandate can be cancelled.
+This freezes the account so none of the account holders can withdraw money.

-The bank can, however, agree to release the balance once everyone agrees on how the money should be split.
-If an agreement cannot be reached, the only option may be to let the courts decide.
-It is also worth noting that the courts look at joint accounts differently.
-The ruling can depend on your relationship with other fellow account holders and also where you live e.g. England, Wales, Scotland or Northern Ireland.
+The bank can, however, agree to release the balance once everyone agrees on how the balance should be divided.
+If the parties cannot reach an agreement, the only option may be to let the courts decide.
+It is also worth noting that the courts look at joint accounts differently, and the ruling will depend on your relationship with other fellow account holders, as well as where you live (England, Northern Ireland, Scotland or Wales).

-What happens to my joint account deposit if my bank or building society fails?
+What happens to my joint account deposit if my bank fails?

-Whilst joint accounts often appear to be the natural option for people wanting a shared account, there are alternative products which can be just as good (if not better).
-Prepaid credit cards often issue holders with an account number and sort code so that they can be used as de facto bank accounts.
-Although some costs are incurred for the use of these products, they do not offer account holders a credit line and are therefore a useful alternative to people who do not want to be financially associated with someone with bad credit but still require an account to pay joint bills.
+Prepaid cards often issue cardholders with an account number and sort code so that they can be used as de facto bank accounts.
+Although these products often charge a monthly fee, they do not offer a credit line and are therefore useful for people who do not want to be financially associated with someone with bad credit but still require an account to pay joint bills.